edithram23/Emnist_doodle-anime-recomendation_system/README.md

 ## User Authentication
 * The web page has a login page that requires users to enter their username and password to access the features.
 ## Model Selection
-* After logging in, the user is presented with the option to select which model to use - EMNIST handwriting recognition or anime recommendation.
+* After logging in, the user is presented with the option to select which model to use - MNIST handwriting recognition or anime recommendation.
-## EMNIST Handwriting Recognition
+## MNIST Handwriting Recognition
-* The EMNIST handwriting recognition model uses a canvas where users can draw letters and the model will recognize them.
+* The MNIST handwriting recognition model uses a canvas where users can draw letters and the model will recognize them.
 * The recognized letters are displayed along with the model's confidence score.
 # Anime Recommendation
 * The anime recommendation model uses a collaborative filtering algorithm to suggest anime to the user based on their ratings and the ratings of other users.